flutter/website/src/docs/codelabs/explicit-animations.md

 When you're ready, run the next example to view the updated animation:

-### Example: Bouncing Ball (Starter Code 2)
+### Example: bouncing ball (starter code 2)

 {% include explicit-animations/bouncing-ball-starter-code-2.md %}

 {{site.alert.secondary}}
   **Quick Review:**
   * Frame rate is measured as the number of frames per second (fps).
   * Flutter aims to provide 60 fps performance, or 120 fps performance on devices capable of 120Hz updates.
     For 60fps, frames need to render approximately every 16ms.
     See [performance profiling][] page for more information.
 {{site.alert.end}}

 ### Interpolation

 Have you ever wondered how computer graphics animators draw each and every frame of your favorite CGI movies?
 Well, they don't!
 Instead, animators set an initial